A Hammersmith Walk

 Return along Hammersmith Road and go left at Brook Green.

 St Joseph's Almshouses and Holy Trinity RC Church were built in 1851.
-St Paul's Girls School was established in 1904 by the John Colet Foundation and built on the site of the Grange, home of Henry Irving 1881-9.
+St Paul's Girls School was established in 1904 by the John Colet Foundation and built on the site of the Grange, home of Henry Irving 1881-9 (plaque).
 There have been a number of additions to the original building.
-Opposite is Ecole Francaise in Queen Anne style and further along the Hammersmith and West Kensington Synagogue of the 1890s.
+Opposite is Ecole Francaise in Queen Anne style and further along the former Hammersmith and West Kensington Synagogue of the 1890s is now a Chinese church.

 Cross Shepherds Bush Road and the green to the Tesco store.